 - Do they provide bespoke training for particular modules?
 You might already be familiar with the applications but have more specific requirements.
 Pick a supplier that will allow you to focus on specific areas — there’s no point in going over something you already have an understanding of.
 A pre-training skills analysis will help to uncover this.

 - Are they verified?
 If you’re receiving training from the makers of the software then, of course, this question won’t apply, but if you’re looking elsewhere because you want to broaden your horizons and know what else is on the market, then make sure you’re only looking at verified providers.
 Are they a partner of the company that created the software, or are they affiliated with them in some other way?

 - Are you only checking them out because they offer low prices?
 A low price doesn’t necessarily mean you’ll get poor results but it doesn’t mean you’ll get the best either.
 It’s important to choose a provider for the right reasons, always go for quality.

 We are software experts and have partnered with some of the best and well-known creators of collaboration applications in the world.
 Take our partnership with Atlassian for example, we’ve been an Atlassian Platinum Solution Partner since 2007 and were the first European Partner to be declared ‘Enterprise-Ready’.

-We tick all of the boxes outlined in the checklist above, so if you’re using Atlassian Software, monday.com or Microsoft Teams, and would like to adopt and or become proficient in any one or all of the software solutions mentioned, get in touch today.
+We tick all of the boxes outlined in the checklist above, so if you’re using collaborative software and would like to adopt and or become proficient in any of the tools we work with, please get in touch.